functional-koans/clojure-koans/README.md

 You have a few options for installation:

-- Install the dependencies for the koans (such as Clojure) on your machine
+- Install the dependencies for the koans (such as Clojure) on your machine.
-- Use Vagrant and the configuration in this repository
+- Use Vagrant and the configuration in this repository.
+- Use Docker.
-- Use Docker
+- Use Nix Develop environment.

 Instructions for each option are below!